Moomins07/100-days-of-code/log-2.md

 *Edit: I'd also eventually like to code the fields to only appear invalid with a red border AFTER an input.
 Currently, the fields appear red on initial load.*

+### Day 3: November 10, 2022

+**Today's Progress**: Today I completed another follow-along JavaSript project using FreeCodeCamp YouTube videos.
+Today's project was creating a functional and responsive navbar.

+**Thoughts:** I found this particular project very interesting as I've used responsive navbars many times in previous projects, normally using frameworks to do the work for me, so being able to see how it works under the hood was practically relieving to see.
+The project was a little short and the JavaScript itself not too complex, as it was using an event-listener to make a hamburger menu change the height of an element using classList toggle.
+Fun project, looking forward to getting through the video one project at a time.

+### Day 4: November 12, 2022

+**Today's Progress**: Continuing with the Odin project today, I'm finally exploring CSS Grid, tinkering with the different options and reading up on a lot of documentation.

+**Thoughts:** Having spent a lot of time exclusively using flexbox for my web development needs, it's refreshing and exciting to finally move onto learning Grid.
+Today has mostly been introductions to Grid, but I can see how powerful Grid is going to be for my webpage layouts in the future.
+Speficially, the focus of today was not just to learn about CSS Grid as a whole (including its history) but specifically to understand Grids use of implicit and explicit tracks.
+I'm very excited to begin using Grid in future projects and especially my personal projects.